Kya: Dark Lineage

 - Transformation Ray: Brazul's machine transforms peaceful Nativ into loyal, obedient Wolfen soldiers.
 He spends much of the game trying to weaponize it, resulting in boss battles against a Wolfen Frank and Aton.

 - Would Hit a Girl: Wolfens.
-Brazul/Kya and Frank's father.
+Brazul/Kya's father.

 - You Gotta Have Blue Hair: A boomerang in it helps, too!